 Webinars are held in one, or both of, two different time zones: GMT (United Kingdom) or NZDT (New Zealand).
 This is to enable maximum participation in Brake events around the globe.
 Time zones are specified on the event details.
 All events are relevant to support professionals anywhere in the world, unless specified as country-specific.
 Resources, recordings and presentations from past webinars run by Sudden can be found here.

-This webinar will overview best practice guidance in supporting bereaved people with special educational needs.
+This webinar will overview best practice in supporting bereaved people with additional needs.

 To find resources and presentations from seminars previously run by Sudden, please click here.